The Familiar

 The coyote growled again, and he turned to look at her curiously, then ahead.
 Then stopped abruptly.
 Two men had stepped into the alley from a blind intersection, just a few paces from him.
 They weren’t dressed any better than he was, but didn’t look bothered by it.
 He suspected that boded ill.

-“We couldn’t help overhear you talking about all that money, sir,” one said with a leer, “I trust you won’t mind sharing it with us.”
+“So, if you have all that money, sir,” one said with a leer, “I trust you won’t mind sharing it with us.”
 He was a thin, wiry fellow, an inch or two shorter than Jeve’s own five-foot-ten.

 “Then you’ll probably want to be giving us that money,” the other one said, with no smile at all.
-That man was burly, well over six feet high, and he was holding a knife.
+That man was burly, well over six feet high.

 The coyote’s teeth were bared now, her ears back.
 She looked distinctly threatening.

-“And that mangy coyote best not bite us,” the second one added, pronouncing it like kai-yoat rather than kai-yo-tee.
+“And that mangy dog best not bite us,” the second one added.
 He waved a hand in a circular motion.
 “Hurry it up.”

 “Christ!” the man snarled, bringing his arms up and putting them against the coyote’s muzzle, keeping her snapping teeth away from him.
 “I told you—what the hell?”